arthur-debert/lual/docs/pre-release/README.txt

           It is an identifier.
         - Time configuration (e.g., UTC/local, format string) should be a property of Presenters, not a top-level logger or dispatcher setting.
           Refer to `new-design.txt` for details.
+DONE

     2.2.
 Introduce `lual.NOTSET` Level:
         - Add this special level value (e.g., could be `0` or a unique table).